apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 **Workaround**

+If you want to use a non-parallelizable operation, you can guard it with a `beam.dataframe.allow_non_parallel_operations` block, for example:

+\```
+with beam.dataframe.allow_non_parallel_operations:
+   quantiles = df.quantile()
+\```

-If you want to use a non-parallelizable operation, you have to guard it with a `beam.dataframe.allow_non_parallel_operations(True)` block.
-But note that this collects the entire input dataset on a single node, so there’s a risk of running out of memory.
+Note that this collects the entire input dataset on a single node, so there’s a risk of running out of memory.
 You should only use this workaround if you’re sure that the input is small enough to process on a single worker.

 ## Operations that produce non-deferred columns